 This objectively awesome piece of content is brought to you by NEON, where Sharp Objects is now available to stream, with episodes added weekly.

-If you’re not on NZ’s best streaming service already, click here to start a 14-day free trial.
+If you’re not on NZ’s best streaming service already, click here to sign up to their TV & Movies package now.